Gimme, gimme never gets… except if you’re a developer.

-We’ve found that some teams have struggled to succeed in their early multi-cloud and Infrastructure as Code (IaC) initiatives for a very simple reason.
-It has been difficult to determine the design of their existing deployments and no one has the time to rewrite them all from scratch manually.
+We’ve found that some teams have struggled to succeed in their early multi-cloud and Infrastructure as Code (IaC) initiatives for a straightforward reason.
+It has been challenging to determine the design of their existing deployments, and no one has the time to rewrite them all from scratch manually.

 With vRealize Automation, you can: